Chemical Bonding — Molecular Geometry and Hybridization: Identify Central Atom Hybridization

 Hybrid orbitals form due to the covalent bonding within molecules.
 When 2 or more atoms create a covalent bond, their atomic orbitals will overlap to form these hybrid orbitals.

 In this case, we are looking at the hybridization of the centre atom to see what kind of hybridization is happening to overlap with all the atoms.
 When molecules grow and involve more atoms, more bonds form, and thus, more orbitals become involved.
-This is why a linear molecule only uses two orbitals (s + p), while an octahedral molecule uses six (s + p + p + p + d + d).
+This is why a linear molecule only uses 2 orbitals (s + p), while an octahedral molecule uses 6 (s + p + p + p + d + d).

 PASS Attribution